 If you signed up for extra benefits, also called optional supplemental benefits, then you pay an additional premium each month for these extra benefits.
 See Chapter 4, Section 2.2 for details.
-The premiums for the optional plans are as follows: Basic Dental Plan - \$6 per month; Enhanced Dental Plan - \$16 per month.
+The premium for the optional dental PPO (DPPO) plan is \$42 per month.
 If you have any questions about your plan premiums, please call Member Services (phone numbers are printed on the back cover of this document).